 Disse che ero un marinaio

-Oh Sally Brown non ti ho mai fatto piangere
+Oh Sally Brown non ti ho mai fatto piangere.

 Le ho dato oro e argento